Karrani dynasty

-The Karrani dynasty (کرلاڼي, কররাণী) was an Afghan dynasty founded in 1564 by Taj Khan Karrani, an ethnic Pashtun from the Karlani tribe, hailing from Bangash district.
-It was the last dynasty to rule the Sultanate of Bengal, before the region became a Subah of the Mughal Empire.
+The Karrani dynasty (کرلاڼي, কররাণী) was a late-medieval royal dynasty that ruled the restored Bengal Sultanate between 1564 and 1576.
+Founded by Taj Khan Karrani, an Afghan from the Pashtun Karlani tribe hailing from Bangash, it was the last independent dynasty to rule Bengal, before the region became a Subah of the Mughal Empire.

 History

 Founding

 Taj Khan was formerly an employee of the Sur Emperor Sher Shah Suri.
 From 1562 to 1564, Taj Khan captured south-eastern Bihar and West Bengal, and with his assassination of the last Muhammed Shahi ruler, he seized all of Bengal.
 The capital was at Gaur.
 Taj Khan was followed by his brother Sulaiman Khan Karrani, who shifted the seat of government from Gaur to Tanda (also in Malda) in 1565.
 In 1568, Sulaiman Khan annexed Orissa to the Karrani sultanate permanently.
 Nominally he accepted sovereignty of the Mughal Emperor Akbar, and his prime minister Lodi Khan placated the Mughals with gifts and banqueting.
 Sulaiman Khan's authority extended from Koch Bihar to Puri, and from Son River to Brahmaputra River.